 MO 591 Directed Study in Spiritual Dynamics.
 Students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
 4 units.
 ML students may contract with a faculty member to complete reading, writing, and other learning activities equivalent to four units of academic credit.
 Taught only in Korean.
 4 units.
 KThM

 MO 690 ThM Thesis in Spiritual Dynamics/ ThM논문.
-ThM students must contract with a faculty member to supervise researching and writing their
+ThM students must contract with a faculty member to supervise researching and writing their thesis.
+Taught only in Korean.
+4 units.
+KThM

 MO 691 Independent Study/독립연구.
 ThM